 Conducted in January 2022 and featuring results from IT experts representing over 350 global companies in diverse industries with 3,000+ full-time employees, the 2022 API Security Trends Report captures the main pain points associated with API security today, the effectiveness of other enterprise-grade security solutions, and characteristics of effective API security solutions such as maintaining accurate API inventories and requiring user authentication.

 Key findings from the report include the following:

 “With API usage continuing to grow, this extreme level of use and dependency has enabled many vulnerabilities to rise to the surface, making securing these APIs across sectors more paramount than ever,” said Daniel Kennedy, Principal Research Analyst for Information Security for the Voice of the Enterprise (VotE) quantitative research product at 451 Research.
 “This report should help enterprises of all sizes across various sectors make the informed decisions they need when developing their API security strategy.”

 “As Noname Security continues our mission of enabling enterprises everywhere to mitigate the risk of deploying APIs, the findings in this report confirm how imperative these actions are within the enterprise,” said Oz Golan, Co-Founder and CEO at Noname Security.
 “We thank 451 Research for educating the public on these issues as we work to secure our customers’ APIs around the world.”

 Noname Security is the only company taking a complete, proactive approach to API Security.
 Noname works with 20% of the Fortune 500 and covers the entire API security scope across three pillars — Posture Management, Runtime Security, and API Security Testing.
-Noname Security is privately held, remote-first with headquarters in Palo Alto, California, and offices in Tel Aviv and Amsterdam.
+Noname Security is privately held, remote-first with headquarters in Palo Alto, California.